scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

 .. warning::

     This tutorial is far from an introduction to numerical computing.
-    As enumerating the different submodules and functions in scipy would be very boring, we concentrate instead on a few examples to give a general idea of how to use ``scipy`` for scientific computing.
+    As enumerating the different submodules and functions in SciPy would be very boring, we concentrate instead on a few examples to give a general idea of how to use ``scipy`` for scientific computing.